aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ## Cleanup

-When you no longer need to use the guidance, you should delete the AWS resources deployed by it in order to prevent ongoing charges for their usage.
+When you no longer need to use the guidance, you should delete the AWS resources deployed in order to prevent ongoing charges for their usage.

-In the AWS Management Console, navigate to CloudFormation and locate the 2 guidance stacks deployed.
+In the AWS Management Console, navigate to CloudFormation and locate the 2 guidance stacks deployed (typcally named `aws-org-setup` and `aws-transform-setup` as shown in the Deployment section above).
 Starting with the most recent stack (not including any nested stacks), select the stack and click `Delete` button:

 <p align="center">
 <img src="assets/cleanup_cfn.png" alt="delete stack">